RequirementEngineering/ch-re-STDBrando/SRS.md

 Patient:
 Usually will be the customer to take a clinic trial
 ##### 1.4	References
 Análisis Clínicos.
-Abril 5, 2019, de EcuRed: https://www.ecured.cu/An%C3%A1lisis_Cl%C3%ADnicos
+April 5, 2019, from EcuRed: https://www.ecured.cu/An%C3%A1lisis_Cl%C3%ADnicos

 (2017) ANALISIS CLINICOS.
-Abril 5, 2019, de Grupo quimico:
+April 5, 2019, from Grupo quimico:
 http://grupoquimico.com.mx/pdf/art1.pdf
 ##### 1.5	Overview
 The rest of this document will cointain information of the system.